• Skip to main content

 • Heat up the oil, add the bay leaf, garlic and onion, stir and fry until tender for 2-3 minutes stirring often (you can do this in your casserole dish if it's suitable for all heat sources).
 Move the onion mixture to the side and place the chicken pieces at the bottom of the dish.
 Cook for 2 minutes on each side.
 Pour in the wine and continue cooking for a couple more minutes.

 • Add the spices and seasoning along with the tomatoes, sun dried tomatoes, butternut squash and beans.
-Stir gently, cover and pop in the oven for 1.5 hours.
+Stir gently, cover and bake in the centre of the oven for 1.5 hours.
 Stir halfway through.
 When the dish is done take the chicken out, separate the meat from the bones and put the meat back into the stew.

 Notes